 The recruitment of new members is a process controlled by the members, in consultation with the Trust Board, which is handled through the medium of general meetings.
 The recruitment of the initial Trustees for the Multi Academy Trust was conducted by a panel of governors from schools within the proposed Multi Academy Trust and approved by the members.
-During the year the Trust has not recruited any new Trustees but currently seek to replace one that has retired during the year.
-Generally, trustees are sourced locally and or through our arrangement with Academy Ambassadors.
+During the year the Trust has recruited two new Trustees and are currently seeking to replace one that retired at the end of the year.
+Generally, trustees are sourced locally and through our arrangement with Academy Ambassadors although this has now ceased operating.
 The Trust continues to seek additional Trustees to supplement the skills of the existing Trustees.

-Additional and co opted Trustees may be appointed by the Trustees in accordance with the Articles of Association which require there to be a minimum of three Trustees.
+Additional and co-opted Trustees may be appointed by the Trustees in accordance with the Articles of Association which require there to be a minimum of three Trustees.
 The Trust requires that relevant professional advisors are consulted where necessary, in the process of recruitment to ensure that the Trustees possess the necessary skills and experience.
-In year, this process is supported using the expertise of the New Schools Network to identify suitable candidates.